 - People in unfamiliar clothing such as hats, glasses, headscarves, Hi-Viz and hoodies.

-No touchy?
-Remember– your puppy isn’t everybodys, so if you don’t want a stranger touching them, that’s completely fine.
-Just just make up an excuse (an excellent opportunity to think creatively) and move along!
+Puppy tip to remember– your puppy isn’t everybody’s, so if you don’t want a stranger touching them, that’s completely fine.
+Just make up an excuse (an excellent opportunity to think creatively) and move along!

-Confidence is key: As long as you’re cool as a cucumber, they’ll follow.
+Here is one of the most important puppy tips for new puppies: as long as you’re cool as a cucumber, they’ll follow.
 If we teach our puppy that all of these new (and often dodgy-looking) experiences are no great shakes, it will rub off on them and help them become strong, independent, confident dogs.

 Who doesn’t love a good list?
-You can download our socialisation checklist here– we’ve added some of our own ideas and some room for you to add your own.
-Download checklist
+You can download our puppy socialisation checklist here– we’ve added some of our own ideas and some room for you to add your own.

 PRO TIPS: Before you bring your puppy home, ask your breeder or rescue centre you got them from whether they will be giving your puppy their first vaccinations.

-Ask them which brand or make the vaccine is , and bring this up with your vet.
-This is important to do, since the brand does need to match to their new ones, otherwise you’ll have to restart the vaccine schedule.
+Ask them which brand or make the vaccine is, and bring this up with your vet.
+This puppy tip is important to do, since the brand does need to match to their new ones, otherwise you’ll have to restart the vaccine schedule.
 Your puppy will also lose out on valuable socialisation time if this happens, so better ask first.

-Early bird catches worm: Again with the bird metaphors.
+Again, with the bird metaphors.
 Arrive early to your appointment to give your puppy a chance to get settled and comfortable.
-Zooming in will probably make your puppy pick up on your stress, and associate the vet’s with it – not a good idea.
+Zooming in will probably make your puppy pick up on your stress, and associate the vet with it – not a good idea.

-No to pre-vet meals: Avoid getting your dog’s dinner from last night (pun intended) inside your car.
+This is a puppy tip to save you heaving, on your way to the vets!
+Avoid getting your dog’s dinner from last night (pun intended) inside your car.
 Don’t feed your puppy before you travel to the vets to avoid any travel nausea on the way!

-Make regular visits: Once your puppy has had their first vet visit keep visiting the vet often.
+Once your puppy has had their first vet visit, keep visiting the vet often.
 Pop by for a quick chat at the vets, while letting your puppy explore the waiting room.
 This will help them become familiar with the room, the staff and about coming for visits every now and then.

-Treats from the staff: You already know that treats work like a charm.
+You already know that treats work like a charm, so this puppy tip comes as no surprise.
 Have the vet staff hand your puppy treats so we start building positive associations.
 It’s sort of like bribing to be fair, but truly in the best way possible.

 Also, keep your puppy’s microchip number at hand (whether you jot it down on a notepad or completely memorize it) for your Pet Insurance, should you decide to insure them.

-Common Mistakes to Avoid when getting a new puppy
+Puppy Tip 101: Common mistakes to avoid when getting a new puppy

 Freedom will come one day!
 You’ll both be singing along to George Michael sooner than you think, don’t worry.